 5 Audio Books to Listen to While You Work

-I recently discovered that audio books create fun, soothing background noise to help you pass the time while you work.
+Audio books create fun, soothing background noise to help you pass the time while you work.
 Especially for creative jobs like writers, designers, and artists, a book playing in the background can also help encourage and foster your imagination.

 If you think listening to an audio book would be too distracting then just continue listening to your tried and true jams.
 But it’s worth a shot!
-You can test the waters with any of these grade A audio books hand-picked for your (and my) enjoyment:
+You can test the waters with any of these grade A audio books hand-picked for your enjoyment:

 Now instead of whistling while you work you can make some headway on the list of books everyone should read once in their lifetime.
 You can find some audio books on music streaming sites like Spotify and GrooveShark, or there are specific audio book sites like AudioLiterate, Books Should Be Free, and Audiobooks.com.
 AudioLiterate and Books Should Be Free allow you to stream and download audio books of classic literature for free since the works are now under public domain.
-Audiobooks.com charges a monthly fee of $24.95, so make sure you’re really into audio books before signing up.
+Audiobooks.com charges a monthly fee of $14.95, so make sure you’re really into audio books before signing up.
 If all else fails, you can always head out to your local library and check some out!